vatesfr/xen-orchestra/docs/xosan_requirements.md

 ## RAM

-Each XOSAN VM deployed will use 2GiB of RAM.
+Each XOSAN VM will use 2GiB of RAM.
 It could be increased (sweet spot seems to be around 4GiB), but it's also workload and infrastructure related.
 If you don't have a lot of RAM, keep it to 2GiB.
 If RAM is not an issue, 4GiB is better.

 ## CPU